I. BACTERIAL PATHOGENESIS

 3. Listeria monocytogenes (inf) is another bacterium that enters intestinal cells via invasins and spreads to adjacent cells by actin-based motility.
 Its actin-based motility enables it to moves approximately 1.5 µm per second within the host cell.

-For movies showing Listeria entering host cells and being propelled by actin-based motility within a cell, see the Theriot Lab Website at Stanford University Medical School.
-Click on "Greatest Hits" and then on "Life history of a single infecting Listeria monocytogenes" and "Listeria monocytogenes moving in PtK2 cells."
+For movies showing Listeria entering host cells and being propelled by actin-based motility within a cell, courtesy of the Theriot Lab Website at Stanford University Medical School.
+"Listeria monocytogenes moving in PtK2 cells."

 5. Legionella pneumophila (inf), after being ingested by macrophages and placed in a phagosome, uses a type 4 secretion system to inject effector proteins that prevent the lysosomes from fusing with the phagosomes and turning the macrophage into a safe haven for bacterial replication.
 The same mechanism allows the Legionella to survive inside amoebas in nature.
 These amoebas serve as a reservoir for the bacterium in the environment.